 Are prediction markets legal in the US?

 Yes at the federal level.
 CFTC-designated platforms including Kalshi, Polymarket US, Robinhood event contracts, and Crypto.com all operate legally under the Commodity Exchange Act.
-The complication is state-level: regulators in Nevada, Massachusetts, Tennessee, Ohio, New Jersey, and Arizona have mounted enforcement actions arguing their state gambling laws apply alongside federal regulation.
-Court rulings have split, the question is heading for the Supreme Court, and Kalshi is currently restricted in some states pending litigation.
+The complication is state-level: by mid-2026 roughly a dozen states had mounted enforcement actions or litigation, including Nevada, Massachusetts, Tennessee, Ohio, New Jersey, Arizona, Connecticut, Illinois, New York, and Wisconsin, with Minnesota passing the first outright ban (effective 1 August 2026).
+The CFTC has counter-sued several states in federal court, tribal nations have opened a separate challenge under the Indian Gaming Regulatory Act, court rulings have split, and the question is heading for the Supreme Court.
+Kalshi is currently restricted in some states pending litigation.
 For most users in most states, prediction markets are accessible.

 Is Kalshi legal in my state?